 Blog posts: archive for “Zaphod”

 This was His Royal Majesty Prince Zaphod… or at least that’s what he thought of himself.

-He was actually more like a cat than a dog – poised, independent, and preferred to think for himself rather than listening to others.
+He was more like a cat than a dog – poised, independent, and preferred to think for himself rather than listen to others.
 Fortunately, he was also a real mama’s boy so he did what I told him to, even if he thought I was stupid for not understanding that he was the king of the world.

 He treated strangers like they didn’t exist, so to outsiders he mostly just seemed aloof and unsocial, but in the company of dear friends, he was a cuddly clown who loved to sleep with his head in your lap.
 Or preferably with his whole body across your chest…

 Zaphod was named after the character Zaphod Beeblebrox in the book series The Hitchhiker’s Guide to the Galaxy by Douglas Adams.

 This dog was way more than just a pet to me.
 I liked him more than I liked most people, including friends and family, and I mean that.
 He was my sidekick, my best friend, and sometimes the only reason I even bothered getting out of bed in the morning.

 I got him when I was 22, and I had him for 12 years.
 He was my first own dog that I got and raised by myself.
 He was weird and beautiful and funny, and I still miss him terribly.
 Thank you, Zappo ❤

 Lived: 25 July 2004 – 4 March 2018